-In a few particularly serious cases it may be necessary to instigate capability procedures at a stage before the end of an ECT's Induction period.
-If this is the case, for as long as the ECT remains at the institution the Induction process must continue in parallel with the capability process, as they are independent processes.
+In a few particularly serious cases it may be necessary to instigate capability procedures at a stage before the end of an ECT's Induction period, this is a school decision as the ECT's employer and should align with the school's own HR processes.
+If this is the case, for as long as the ECT remains at the school / institution the Induction process must continue in parallel with the capability process, as they are independent processes.
 The capability process is the responsibility of the school.
 HISP TSH Appropriate Body should be informed.

-Further guidance about capability for ECTs is available at: Appropriate bodies Guidance: Induction and the Early Career Framework - GOV.UK (www.gov.uk)
+- Further guidance about capability for ECTs, is available at: Appropriate bodies Guidance: Induction and the Early Career Framework - GOV.UK (www.gov.uk) - Further guidance about capability for ECTs (commencing Induction after September 2025), is available at: Appropriate bodies guidance: induction and the initial teacher training and early career framework